data-catering/data-caterer-docs/docs/setup/guide/scenario/auto-generate-connection.md

 !!! example "Info"

     Auto data generation from data connection is a paid feature.
-Try the free trial [here](../../../get-started/quick-start.md).

 Creating a data generator based on only a data connection to Postgres.